Today's Articles

 The Organization of African Unity (OAU) is Formed

 *The Organization of African Unity (OAU) was established on this date in 1963.
-Formed in Addis Ababa, Ethiopia, with 32 signatory governments, one of the main heads for OAU's establishment was Kwame Nkrumah of Ghana.
+Formed in Addis Ababa, Ethiopia, with 32 signatory governments, Kwame Nkrumah of Ghana was one of the main heads of the OAU's establishment.

 Some of the key aims of the OAU were to encourage political and economic integration among member states and to eradicate colonialism and Neo-colonialism from the African continent.
 The organization was widely derided as a bureaucratic "talking shop" with little power.
 It struggled to enforce its decisions, and its lack of armed force made intervention exceedingly difficult.
 Civil wars in Nigeria and Angola continued unabated for years, and the OAU could do nothing to stop them.
 The non-interference policy in member states' affairs also limited the OAU's effectiveness.
 Thus, when human rights were violated, as in Uganda under Idi Amin in the 1970s, the OAU was powerless to stop them.